Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Interannual variability

 We now show that the main results just presented for the climatological seasonal cycle also hold for interannual variability of both hemispheres' annual-mean cells: the Hadley cell upper-branch zonal wind fields are well captured by \(\uro\), the descending edge variations are well captured by (\ref{eq:bci-edge-off-eq}), and within (\ref{eq:bci-edge-off-eq}) the cell-mean Rossby number is the most influential term.

-Fig.~\ref{fig:interann-timeseries}a shows the timeseries of the NH and SH descending edges computed from the annual-mean streamfunction for each calendar year, 1979-2023.
-Both the mean and variance of each edge is similar between the hemispheres: means 29.6\(^\circ\)N and 29.9\(^\circ\)S and interannual standard deviations 0.49 for the NH and 0.43\(^\circ\) for the SH.
+Fig.~\ref{fig:interann-timeseries} shows the timeseries of the NH and SH descending edges, NH and SH cell-mean Rossby numbers, and the shared ascending edge, each computed from the annual-mean streamfunction for each calendar year, 1979-2023.
+Both the mean and variance of each descending edge is similar between the hemispheres: means 30.3\(^\circ\)N and 31.0\(^\circ\)S and interannual standard deviations 0.49 for the NH and 0.43\(^\circ\) for the SH.
 The covariation of the two descending edges is modest, with correlation coefficient \(r=0.30\).
-As for the seasonal cycle, the interannual edge displacements do not strongly depend on the metric used; comparing our definitions to the 500-hPa zero crossing, the correlation coefficients for the NH descending edge, ascending edge, and SH descending edge are 0.87, 0.95, and 0.96 respectively.
+As for the seasonal cycle, the interannual edge displacements do not strongly depend on the metric used; comparing our definitions to the 500-hPa zero crossing, the correlation coefficients for the NH descending edge, ascending edge, and SH descending edge are 0.87, 0.95, and 0.96 respectively (not shown).

 For each year, we compute best-fit \(\uro\) profiles and corresponding best-fit Rossby number and ascending edge values for each Hadley cell for that year, following the same methodology as for the climatological seasonal cycle described above.
-The uniform-Rossby approximations capture the upper-tropospheric zonal winds within the Hadley cells reasonably well, which Fig.~\ref{fig:interann-timeseries}b shows for the year 1999, selected quasi-randomly, as one example and with the fits comparably accurate in all other years (not shown).
-Fig.~\ref{fig:interann-timeseries}c shows the best-fit and actual cell-mean Rossby numbers for each year plotted against one another; they are very highly correlated, \({r=0.94}\) and 0.95 for the NH and SH respectively, and fall close to the one-to-one line.
-In contrast and unlike for the seasonal cycle, there is almost no correspondence between the actual and best-fit values for the ascending edge displacement, as shown in Fig.~\ref{fig:interann-timeseries}d.
-This implies that interannual variations in the annual-mean zonal wind in the Hadley cell upper branches depend weakly on interannual variations of the ascending edge.
+The uniform-Rossby approximations capture the upper-tropospheric zonal winds within the Hadley cells reasonably well, which Fig.~\ref{fig:interann-scatter}a shows for the year 1999, selected quasi-randomly, as one example and with the fits comparably accurate in all other years (not shown).
+Fig.~\ref{fig:interann-scatter}b shows the best-fit and actual cell-mean Rossby numbers for each year plotted against one another; they are very highly correlated, \({r=0.94}\) and 0.95 for the NH and SH respectively, and fall close to the one-to-one line.
+In contrast and unlike for the seasonal cycle, there is almost no correspondence between the actual and best-fit values for the ascending edge displacement, as shown in Fig.~\ref{fig:interann-scatter}c.
+This implies that interannual variations in the annual-mean zonal wind in the Hadley cell upper branches depend weakly on interannual variations of the ascending edge (Fig.~\ref{fig:interann-timeseries}c).
 This is consistent in sign with the annual-mean \(\lata\) itself being small, given that from (\ref{eq:uro}) we have \(\partial\uro/\partial\lata=-2\Ro\Omega a\lata\), \ie/ that the change in \(\uro\) with respect to \(\lata\) is proportional to \(\lata\) itself.